dbnathan/BSQ/README.md

 **Project Name: BSQ - Finding the largest square in a map**

 Description:
 This project is a program written in C that reads a map from a file or generates a map based on given parameters, and finds the largest square that can be placed within the map, without overlapping any obstacles.
-The program uses a dynamic programming approach to solve the problem efficiently, and outputs the solution on the standard output.
+The code uses a dynamic programming approach to fill the sizes matrix.
+Specifically, it iterates through each cell in the grid and checks the size of the largest square that can be formed with that cell as the bottom-right corner.
+It then fills in the corresponding cell in the sizes matrix with this value.
+The code continues this process for each cell in the grid until the entire sizes matrix is filled.

 Features: